Icedcoco/Performances-of-Highly-Scalable-Deep-Learning-Training-System-with-Different-Precision/README.md

 # Challenges we met
  - When we started this project, the lecture did not involve relevant knowledge, and the principle was not clear.
 We spent a lot of time looking at the NVIDIA manual,  related papers and blogs to learn about the possible performance and differences between different precisions.
  - We planned to use multiple machines in parallel to calculate under different precisions situations, and we were not sure if we could accomplish this task.
- - We are not sure if the experimental results will be consistent with our prediction。
+ - We are not sure if the experimental results will be consistent with our prediction.
+ - Due to the unavailability of NVIDIA A100 resources, we cancelled our plans to include TF32 (tensorflow float 32) in the project.